Eco-Compute/eco-compute.io/content/english/talk/2025/scaling-the-ability-to-experiment-with-digital-product-eco-design.md

 outdated: false
 ---

-To scale ecological design practices across large teams, Airbus offers a self-guided experiment framework.
+To scale eco-design practices across large teams, we will see how a large aircraft industry leader offers a self-guided experiment framework.

 Product owners evaluate their products with built-in LCA tools, using metrics like CPU and storage.
 Users then experiment with their own scenarios to lower environmental footprints, driving community-driven adoption through hands-on discovery and peer learning.